ivmartel/dwv-simplistic/readme.md

 yarn install
 ```

-Serve the code on `localhost:8080`:
+Call the start script to launch the viewer on a local server:
 ```sh
 yarn run start
 ```